 Hardwood Floor Underlayment

 Underlayments discussed on this page deal with products that are used under hardwood floors prior to floating floor installations.
-For products that deal with nailed or stapled floors visit these other pages.
+For products that deal with nailed floors visit these other pages.

 Considering there are dozens of products, I have included a small selection of choices that are more widely used in the flooring industry.
 Nearly all types are packaged in rolls with coverage varying from one brand to the next.